rmessett15/Social-Network-API/README.md

 ## Technologies Used

-This application is powered by Node.js (v16.19.1), Express.js (v.14.18.2), JavaScript, MySQL, Sequelize (ORM), and Handlebars (template engine).
-It utilizes the node package manager (npm) dependencies sequelize (v6.31.1), mysql2 (v3.3.0), express (v4.18.2), dotenv (v16.0.3), nodemon (v2.0.22), bcrypt (v.5.1.0), bootstrap (v5.2.3), connect-session-sequelize(v.7.1.6), express-handlebars (v7.0.7), and express-session (v1.17.3).
-Jest (v.29.5.0) is installed for future unit testing.
+This application is powered by Node.js (v16.19.1), Express.js (v.14.18.2), JavaScript, MongoDB, and Mongoose (ODM).
+It utilizes the node package manager (npm) dependencies express (v4.18.2), and mongoose (v7.2.2).
+Nodemon (v2.0.22) was utilized as a devDependency allowing the server to refresh when edits were made to application.
+Jest (v.29.5.0) is installed as a devDependency for future unit testing.
 Also, the Insomnia application was utilized to test the functionality of routes within the program.

 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)
 ![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB)